stormid/scaffold/docs/making-websites/css.md

 ## Grid
-Our current browser support list does not include CSS Grid support, instead the Scaffold grid system is implemented using flexbox.
+The Scaffold grid system is implemented using CSS grid.

 The grid system is based on constants defined in the `src/css/abstracts/_constants.scss` file.
 By default a 12 column grid with 24px horizontal spacing, and 1.5rem vertical spacing.